other-pieces/otherpieces.com/src/pages/posts/first-post.md

 Oh.
 You need a little dummy text for your mockup?
 How quaint.

-I bet you’re still using Bootstrap too
+I bet you’re still using Bootstrap too.